Upper Canada College: Visitor

+The visitor of Upper Canada College is a ceremonial role within UCC's governmental structure, though the occupant has the right or responsibility of inspecting and reporting on the College.

-Sir John Colborne served informally as Upper Canada College's first visitor.
+Sir John Colborne served informally as UCC's first visitor.
 When the post was created in 1833, the Bishop of York was named as the occupant, ex officio.
-Four years later, an act of the Upper Canada legislature outlined that the Visitors of UCC would be the judges of His Majesty's Court of King's Bench.
-The role was then transferred in 1850 to the Governor General of the Province of Canada, on behalf of Queen Victoria, until Confederation, after which the Lieutenant Governor of Ontario acted as Visitor.
-However, it was later felt the provincial viceroy was connected too much to politics and the office of Visitor was not mentioned in the 1901 act that altered the government of UCC.
+Four years later, an act of the Upper Canada legislature outlined that the visitors of UCC would be the judges of His Majesty's Court of King's Bench.
+The role was then transferred in 1850 to the governor general of the Province of Canada, on behalf of Queen Victoria, until Confederation, after which the lieutenant governor of Ontario acted as visitor.
+However, it was later felt the provincial viceroy was associated too much to politics and the office of visitor was not mentioned in the 1901 act that altered the government of UCC.

-Victoria's great-grandson, Prince Edward, Prince of Wales (later Edward VIII and then Duke of Windsor), was in 1920 appointed as Upper Canada College's official Visitor, at the Prince's request.
+Prince Edward, Prince of Wales (later Edward VIII and then Duke of Windsor), was in 1920 appointed as Upper Canada College's official visitor, at the Prince's request.
 The College Times wrote then:

-It will be a great pleasure to all to hear that the HRH the Prince of Wales has expressed a wish to be given the fine old English title of Visitor of this school.
-HRH met so many "Old Boys" while [fighting in World War I] that when he made his visit to Canada last year he instituted special inquiries about the previous history of the College.
-Finding that the title existed, he has thus honored us by becoming "Visitor of Upper Canada College"....
-The gracious offer of the Prince, places the position on a still higher plane, and it makes us all feel a lot prouder of the grand old College to which we belong.
+It will be a great pleasure to all to hear that the HRH the Prince of Wales has expressed a wish to be given the fine old English title of visitor of this school.
+HRH met so many 'Old Boys' while [fighting in the First World War] that, when he made his visit to Canada last year, he instituted special inquiries about the previous history of the College.
+Finding that the title existed, he has thus honored us by becoming 'Visitor of Upper Canada College' [...]
+The gracious offer of the Prince places the position on a still higher plane and it makes us all feel a lot prouder of the grand old College to which we belong.